IBMTechSales/liberty-enterprise-deployment-labs/1030-Value-of-Liberty-dynamic-routing/README - Copy.md

         /opt/IBM/HTTPServer/bin/apachectl stop

-## **Part 2: Ensure the Liberty Collective is deployed**
+## **Part 2: Ensure the Liberty Collective Controller is running**

-Liberty dynamic routing requires a Liberty Collective, and the application servers which host the applications used in the labs are members of the Liberty collective.
-The learning module for creating the Liberty collective is “Lab_1020”.
+Liberty dynamic routing requires that the application servers aremembers of a Liberty collective. **The learning module for creating Liberty collectives is “Lab\_1020”**.

-In this section you will ensure that a Liberty administrative collective is available, and the application servers are deployed to the collective.
+In this section you will ensure that a Liberty administrative collective is available, and the controller is deployed with the Liberty Admin Center application.

 <table>
 <tbody>